-The buggy-based sampling activities are performed concurrently with regional airborne flights and ground soil moisture sampling activity.
-The Buggy, with L-band radiometer (ELBARA III), multi-spectral sensors (VNIR, SWIR, and TIR), GNSS-R sensor (LARGO), EM38 and INS mounted, will drive at a speed of 3-5 km/h (as permissible by the terrain) along every second track (due to the time required to cover the sampling area) of soil moisture sampling.
+The buggy-based sampling activities are performed concurrently with airborne flights and ground soil moisture sampling activity.
+The buggy, with L-band radiometer (ELBARA III), multi-spectral sensors (VNIR, SWIR, and TIR), GNSS-R sensor (LARGO), EM38 and INS mounted, will drive at a speed of 3-5 km/h (as permissible by the terrain) along every second track (due to the time required to cover the sampling area) of soil moisture sampling.
 A total of 6 out of a possible 12 tracks will be covered in each of the YB5/YB7 areas; each track being approximately 3 km in length.
-As the 4WD with EMI can drive at faster speed, up to 10-15 km/h, it is anticipated that the EMI data will be acquired for all the tracks as well as in the inter-track area.

-The procedure for the Buggy-based platform is as follows:
+The procedure for the buggy-based platform is as follows:

-1. Switch on ELBARA and warm up for at least 20 minutes until stable instrument temperatures are achieved; do sky calibration by pointing the horn to the sky (45° upward) for about 5 minutes, make sure to avoid looking into the sun or the moon, cars, buildings, towers and etc.; and then do warm calibration by pointing to a blackbody target (microwave absorbing foam) for about 5 minutes.
+1. Switch on ELBARA and warm up for at least 20 minutes until stable instrument temperatures are achieved; do sky calibration by pointing the horn to the sky (45° upward) for about 5 minutes, make sure to avoid looking into the sun or the moon, cars, buildings, towers etc.; then do warm calibration by pointing to a blackbody target (microwave absorbing foam) for about 5 minutes.
 The temperature of the blackbody is measured before and after taking the ELBARA measurements.
 Repeat the calibration at the end of day.

 - 2. Switch on EM38 and warm up for at least 15 minutes; do battery test, reading of which will be between -1500 and -720 for a good battery; Perform calibration at least 3 times a day: beginning of the day, in the middle, end of the day.
 Remember to remove any surrounding metal objects (including the phone, ring, coin etc.) before calibration.
 Use RS232 cable to transmit the real-time data from EM38 to the field laptop. - 3.
 Switch on LARGO, NVIR, SWIR, and TIR, and check if they are measuring, then leave them running until end of experiment of that day.
-Switch on INS and initialize it by accelerating the buggy to a speed more than 18km/h.
+Switch on INS.
 Check the status of initialization and real-time.
-Use the field laptop to control INS and check real-time speed and heading information for Buggy. - 4.
-Start driving Buggy and follow the tracks provided by OziExplorer.
+Use the field laptop to control INS and check real-time speed and heading information for buggy. - 4.
+Start driving buggy and follow the tracks provided by OziExplorer.
 The speed likely cannot exceed 4 km/h due to the rough surface, to limit the shaking of the mounted instruments while moving, and also to make sure the ELBARA measurements fully cover the ground without any gaps. - 5.
-At the end of running, make sure data from ELBARA, EM38, INS are saved to an external device; SD card for LARGO and SF card for Multi-spectral sensors are unmounted for backup in the evening.
-Check the battery life of EM38 and the fuel of the buggy.
+At the end of running, make sure data from ELBARA, EM38, INS are saved to an external device; SD card for LARGO; and SF card for Multi-spectral sensors are taken to base for backup in the evening.
+Check the battery life of EM38 and the fuel and oil of the buggy.